Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 Pincher's Pro Tip

-Request an appraisal before insuring your classic.
-A certified appraisal not only helps establish an accurate agreed value but can also prevent you from being underinsured — especially if you've made recent restoration upgrades.
+Request a certified appraisal before insuring your classic.
+A professional appraisal — complete with photos, restoration receipts, and market comparables — not only helps establish an accurate agreed value but can also prevent you from being underinsured, especially if you've made recent upgrades or the market has shifted.

-Many classic car insurers also include inflation protection, automatically increasing your agreed value by 4–6% annually to keep pace with the classic car market.
+Most classic car insurers also include inflation guard protection, automatically increasing your agreed value by 4–6% annually to keep pace with the classic car market.
+Some policies go further, paying up to 150% of the agreed value if the car appreciates significantly — an important safeguard for vehicles experiencing rapid collector market gains.

 Farmers logo